Kong/docs.konghq.com/app/konnect/updates.md

 : In addition, we've streamlined the filtering experience.
 Users can now conveniently input either the name or UUID into the filter dropdown, enhancing the overall usability.

 **Gateway Manager**
-: On the Gateway Manager Overview pages, configured consumers and plugins are now visible.
-Consumers are ordered in topN order by traffic.
-Plugins are displayed in last order of configuration.
+: On the Gateway Manager Overview pages, you can now see the configured consumers and plugins.
+Consumers are listed in topN order based on their traffic, while plugins are displayed in the order of their configuration.

 ## December 2023